Threat Signal: Under Reprisal (2005–2008)

-In September 2005, the band traveled to Los Angeles to record their debut album Under Reprisal with producer Christian Olde Wolbers of Fear Factory.
-During the recording process, drummer Adam Matthews left the band; he would be replaced by George Parfitt.
-In November, the band signed a recording deal with the label Nuclear Blast.
+In September 2005, the band traveled to Los Angeles to record their debut album, Under Reprisal, with producer Christian Olde Wolbers of Fear Factory.
+During recording, drummer Adam Matthews left the band.
+George Parfitt replaced him.
+In November, the band signed with Nuclear Blast.

-Under Reprisal was released on May 6, 2006, to excellent reviews.
+Under Reprisal was released on May 6, 2006, to positive reviews.
 In July 2006, Threat Signal took part in Germany's Earthshaker Festival.
-A month later, guitarist Rich Howard left the band and was replaced by the band's bassist, Marco Bressette; the new bassist position went to Pat Kavanagh.
+A month later, guitarist Rich Howard left the band and was replaced with the band's bassist, Marco Bressette.
+Pat Kavanagh became the new bassist.

 In October 2006, the band went on the six-week North American "Last Stab Tour" with Soilwork, Mnemic, and Darkest Hour.
 In November, Under Reprisal won Canadian Recording of the Year award at the Hamilton Music Awards.

-In March 2007, Threat Signal began demoing new material, but was hampered by the departure of guitarist Marco Bressette.
-Former member Rich Howard filled in until the position was taken by Adam Weber.
+In March 2007, Threat Signal began demoing new material, but was hampered by guitarist Marco Bressette's departure.
+Former member Rich Howard filled in until Adam Weber took over the position.

-In the late spring of 2007, Threat Signal toured as the opener for the Tour and Loathing Canadian trek alongside Protest the Hero, All That Remains, Blessthefall, and The Holly Springs Disaster.
-In June 2007, the band played 7 shows on the east coast of Canada with fellow Canadian band The End.
+In the late spring of 2007, Threat Signal opened for the Tour and Loathing Canadian trek alongside Protest the Hero, All That Remains, Blessthefall, and The Holly Springs Disaster.
+In June 2007, the band played seven shows on the Canadian east coast with The End.
 In July 2007, the band announced that there would be no further touring that summer.
-This was because both Kyle McKnight and George Parfitt had left the band; they were eventually replaced by Travis Montgomery on guitar and Norman Killeen on drums.
+This was because Kyle McKnight and George Parfitt had left the band.
+They were replaced with guitarist Travis Montgomery and drummer Norman Killeen.

 In 2008, Howard and Kavanagh joined ex-Fear Factory members Raymond Herrera and Christian Olde Wolbers in the side-project band Arkaea.

 Vigilance (2009–2010)

-Threat Signal's second album Vigilance, which was produced by Jon Howard (who is now the only founding member left in the band) and mixed by Greg Reely, was released on September 8, 2009, in North America and September 11, 2009, in Europe.
+Threat Signal's second album, Vigilance, produced by Jon Howard (the only founding member left in the band) and mixed by Greg Reely, was released on September 8, 2009, in North America and September 11, 2009, in Europe.
 Reviews were good.
-The band produced a music video for the track "Severed" and, on July 15, released a 32-minute "Making Of" video for the new record, containing footage of the recordings, the song-writing process and interviews with band members.
-The album sold around 1,100 copies in its first week of sale in the United States, with the band touring alongside Epica and later Dark Tranquillity to support the album.
+The band produced a music video for the track "Severed" and, on July 15, released a 32-minute "Making Of" video for the record, containing footage of the recordings, the songwriting process, and interviews with band members.
+The album sold around 1,100 copies in its first week in the United States.
+The band toured with Epica and Dark Tranquillity to support the album.

 In July 2010, Adam Weber quit the band.
-Ex-Darkest Hour guitarist Kris Norris stepped in.
-Two months later, drummer Norman Killeen left; Adam and Norman were eventually replaced by drummer Alex Rüdinger and guitarist Chris Feener.
+Ex-Darkest Hour guitarist Kris Norris filled in.
+Two months later, drummer Norman Killeen left.
+Drummer Alex Rüdinger and guitarist Chris Feener replaced Weber and Killeen.